 Who we are

-Created in 1986, the Canadian AIDS Society (CAS) is a national voice for people living with HIV/AIDS and represents our members at the national level.
+Created in 1986, the Canadian AIDS Society (CAS) represents our members at the national level, guided by the voice of people living with HIV/AIDS.
 We are a movement built at the grassroots level and we are proud of those roots.
 We are devoted to the idea of people working together with a certain knowledge that the stakes have never been higher and the humble notion that we can work together to dramatically change the outcomes of HIV in Canada.

 What we do